Dopamine Addiction What Is It And How To Overcome It

 Marijuana And Dopamine

 All drugs of abuse affect dopamine levels in the nucleus accumbens, a part of the brain activated during the dopamine system's anticipatory reward response.
-For weed, this effect can change the dopamine system and lead to continued use and addiction to other drugs.
+For marijuana, this effect can change the dopamine system and lead to continued use and addiction to other drugs.

 Alcohol And Dopamine